Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 People with diabetes are at an increased risk for PAD.
 PAD is a condition in which clogged arteries reduce blood flow to your lower limbs.
 PAD can cause leg pain, weakness and numbness, especially when walking.
 It can also make it harder for foot sores to heal.
 An ankle-brachial index (ABI) test measures blood pressure at the ankle.
 Results are compared to a blood pressure reading at the arm.
 ABI is recommended for people with PAD symptoms, people without PAD symptoms at age 50 and above, any microvascular disease, or diabetes-related end-organ damage or foot complications.
 PAD screening is also considered for people who have had diabetes for 10 or more years.

-How often: Ask your healthcare provider how often you should have PAD screening
+How often: Ask your doctor how often you should have PAD screening.

 Early heart failure screening